On Distinct Angles in the Plane: Introduction

 The proof of our main Theorem \ref{t:main} relies on the quantitative version of this observation.
 A similar heuristic underlies Solymosi's reasoning in \cite[Section 4]{solymosi2023structure}.
 We remark that using order has recently been fruitful in many instances.
 In this paper, as well as \cite[Section 4]{solymosi2023structure} it is indispensable for a non-trivial lower bound.
 In other instances earlier non-trivial results had been obtained by means of incidence theory, and taking advantage of proximity in order would strengthen them.
 This was done in a recent paper by Solymosi and Zahl \cite{solymosi2024improved} apropos of the so-called Elekes-Szab\'o problem, asking for an upper bound on the number of zeroes of a trivariate real polynomial $f(x,y,z)$ of a $O(1)$ degree, on a Cartesian product $(x,y,z)\in A\times B\times C$.

-Additive structure is again used to prove Theorem \ref{c:unc}.
+Additive structure is again used to prove Theorem \ref{t:unc}.
 The points of the regular $n$-gon form an arithmetic progression of angles.
 If we add a point at the center of the circle, the new angles also form an arithmetic progression.
 Any other point in the plane cannot share this additive structure.
 See Figure \ref{fig:additiveCircle}.
-One proves Theorem \ref{c:unc} by playing the angles created between points on the circle with angles created by a point external to the circle, one of these must be large.
+One proves Theorem \ref{t:unc} by playing the angles created between points on the circle with angles created by a point external to the circle, one of these must be large.

 That a set and a convex image cannot both contain additive structure has been the focus of lots of recent work on the {\em convexity versus sumset} question.
 See \cite{bradshaw2022higher, bradshaw2023growth, hanson2022higher, hanson2023convexity, roche2023better, ruzsa2021distinct, ruzsa2022sumsets, stevens2022sum}, and references therein for more details.
-The circle provides the necessary convexity here and we use best know result due to Stevens and Warren's result \cite[Corollary 8]{stevens2022sum}. \begin{theorem} For any sufficiently large real finite set $B$ and a strictly convex function $f$, one has
+The circle provides the necessary convexity here and we quote the best known at the time of our writing this paper estimate due to Stevens and Warren \cite[Corollary 8]{stevens2022sum}, which was recently slightly improved by Bloom \cite{bloom_cont}.
+However, to prove Theorem \ref{t:main} (where several ensuing incidence bounds will be dominated by bound \eqref{e:upper}) the weaker exponent $\frac{5}{4}$ in the next bound, from the fountainhead paper by Elekes, Nathanson and Ruzsa \cite{ENR} already suffices. \begin{theorem} For any sufficiently large real finite set $B$ and a strictly convex function $f$, one has